Can you die without walking? A trip to the US National Parks (15) Enjoy the crystal clear lakes with your whole body. Seven Lakes/Lake Helen Hike

 As of December 2020, various countries are currently imposing entry restrictions due to strengthened quarantine measures, as well as restrictions on entry to national parks and domestic travel.
 These conditions are subject to change without notice, so when traveling, be sure to obtain local information from each country's embassy or consulate, the Ministry of Foreign Affairs' Overseas Safety Website (Infectious Disease Risk Information), national park websites, and other sources, and check information on transit points, countries you plan to travel to, and the areas around the places you plan to visit before making reasonable plans and taking action

-Leave your hiking and travel plans to Mount Shasta.
-Due to my father's influence, I have always loved outdoor activities, and since I was in Japan, I was captivated by the great nature of America and Canada, and as a result, I arrived at the United States, which I had longed for.
-We currently run ANAMI TOURS, which offers local optional tours that can be created with customers, including completely private hiking tours with Japanese guides.
-We will introduce you to some special options that you can find out because you are a local resident.
-If you are interested, please visit the website below.
+Leave your Mount Shasta hiking and travel plans to us.
+Influenced by my father, I've always loved outdoor activities, and while living in Japan, I was captivated by the natural beauty of America and Canada while hiking and touring national parks, which ultimately led me to my dream of visiting the United States.
+I currently run ANAMI TOURS, which offers local optional tours created together with customers, such as completely private hiking tours with Japanese guides.
+I'll introduce you to special options that I know only because I live in the area.
+If you're interested, please visit the website below